The general rule for overtime is that employees are

 An employer and employee may agree to average the employee’s hours of work over a number of weeks - where there is a pre-determined, fixed cycle of work that repeats over a specific period of time and provides for extended time off.
 This means the employer would not need to pay overtime based on the number of hours the employee works in one week.
 Instead overtime would be based on the total number of hours the employee worked in the cycle.

 There are conditions that must be met for employers and employees to do this.
-Please see our website or contact Labour Standards for information on this.
+See Fixed Cycle Averaging Agreements or contact Labour Standards for information on this.